TechVevo/Server-Nuker/README.md

   - Now for the name, enter `.env` and save it.
   - Open the EXE and enjoy nuking!

+#### 2. MANUAL Method
+> **Note:** If you are going to follow this method, basic knowledge of coding is required.
+If you are new/don't want the hassle, then I highly suggest you to follow the above given EXE Method!
 - If you do not trust the EXE (or) if you want to run directly from the source, follow the instructions below.
-You also need to satisfy the "REQUIREMENTS" given below (You do not need those for the EXE)
+You also need to **satisfy the "[REQUIREMENTS](https://github.com/TechVevo/Server-Nuker#requirements)" given below!** (You do not need those for the EXE)
   - Go to the master branch and click on "Code" and give "Download as ZIP".
 ![](https://i.imgur.com/uPRwVUa.png)
   - Extract it and navigate inside the folder.
 It should look somewhat like this:
 ![](https://i.imgur.com/ZtSBeiD.png)
   - Open the .env file in NotePad and edit the TOKEN with your bot's token.
 You can also change the prefix (Default is `.`) if you want.
   - Now open a terminal here or navigate to this folder in cmd.
+  - Type in `npm i`.
+Doing so will install all the necessary dependancies
-  - Type in `node index.js`.
+  - Now type in `node index.js` or `npm start`
   - Once you get the "ready" message that looks something like "<Your Bot> is ready!", you can run `<prefix>help` to get a list of commands.

 ------------------------------------------